 Nonylphenol is ethoxylated by inserting ethylene oxide.
-The degree of ethoxylation -the number of ethylene oxide molecules added- is indicated by a number, so NPE-4 might look like the following:5
+The degree of ethoxylation -the number of ethylene oxide molecules added- is indicated by a number, so NPE-4 would include four ethylene oxide groups.
 However, the term NPE-4 also applies to branched molecules as well as straight chains, so there are actually many different chemicals with the same name.